ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 anyone in the world.
 And instead of an account that is tied to some identity, it use an address tied to a secret key.

-Because the ledger is distributed transfers can be made without needed to trust any third-party.
+Because the ledger is distributed, transfers can be made without needed to trust any third-party.
 Because there is no need to tie an account to an identity, there is the potential for pseudo- or actual anonymity.